How Long Do Personal Loans Take To Process? Quick Guide

 Once underwriting is complete, the lender will send a notice of approval or denial.

-You'll receive an official loan agreement outlining the terms and conditions of the loan if you're approved.
+You'll receive an official loan agreement outlining the terms and conditions if you're approved.
 You'll review and sign this letter to secure final loan approval.

 You can complete this step on the same day you receive the loan agreement, though there could potentially be delays if you or the lender aren't able to reach each other.